 9 Neither was the man created for the woman; but the woman for the man.”

-Some will say, “But what if my husband isn’t a believer?”
-Look at I Peter 3:1; when the husband is lost, the wife should especially submit then, and in doing so she might win his soul.
+Some will say, “But what if my husband isn’t a believer?
+Am I still supposed to obey him then?”
+Look at I Peter 3:1; when the husband is lost, the wife should especially submit then, because in doing so she might win his soul.
 Having a lost husband is no excuse.

 Others will say, “I can’t obey my husband!
 What if he tells me to sin?”
 I have news for you: the odds are pretty good that your husband is not going to tell you to go rob a bank or go harvest someone’s organs.
 If he does then you need to divorce him, and fast.
 Do not follow your husband into a life of crime.
 I very seriously doubt, though, that your husband wants anything remotely like that.
 Yes, you should not obey him if he wants you to sin.
 But if he is leading you into sin or if he is abusing you, then why are you still married to him?

-The wives that I know, who would rather die than obey their husbands, are not refusing to obey out of some high-mindedness.
-Their husbands are not monsters.
+The wives that I know who refuse to obey their husbands are not doing so out of some high-minded righteousness.
+Their husbands are not monsters; they simply don’t want to obey.
 The real problem is a rebellious heart that “wants what it wants” instead of wanting what God wants.

 Here is something to keep in mind: each and every one of us will stand before God and give an account for the way we lived our lives.
 If you spent your life rebelling against your husband and making his life a living hell, then you will answer for that and it will not be pretty.
 Refusing to submit to your husband is a sin.